frc5024/lib5k/README.md

 # lib5k
-The software libraries that power all Raider Robotics projects
+The software libraries that power all Raider Robotics projects.

+*Javadoc can be found [here](frc5024.github.io/lib5k)*

 ## Modules